mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 To start IPF from an X terminal emulator window:

   1. Make sure the X Window System and your window manager are running.
-Consult with your system administrator if you don’t have X running.
+Consult with your system administrator if you don't have X running.
   2. Find a terminal emulator window or open one from a window manager menu.
   3. In the terminal emulator window, enter gui.
 Within a minute or less, depending on the performance of your computer system, you should see the IPF main window appear.